-The former is a very similar to Trustisto, with realtime pop-up notifications linked to all your top actions and apps.
-Fomo has the edge when it comes to integrations, languages, round-up events and customisation, however Trustisto’s roadmap could see it soon offer a lot more including automated, personalized emails in response to actual behaviour.
+The first and last of which are a very similar to Trustisto, with realtime pop-up notifications linked to all your top actions and apps.
+Fomo has the edge when it comes to integrations, languages, round-up events and customisation, however Trustisto’s roadmap could see it soon offer a lot more including automated personalized emails in response to actual behaviour.

 One thing I think about both Trustisto and Fomo is their focus on ‘honest marketing’.
 There’s no dummy data in notifications to trick visitors, with viewer/buyer counts reflecting real user actions.
 The way it should be!

-Trustisto is made for ecommerce sites.
+Trustisto is tailored to ecommerce sites.
 If this is you, you’re in for an easy ride.

 The integrations mean you can get going in 10 minutes or so and the premade templates cover the most common use cases.

 Should you need support Trustisto support is via a live chat with decent response times.
 The support documentation is a little light but easy enough for non-technical marketers to follow.

 Trustisto is nudge marketing best practice in a box.

 Its social proof notifications act as a helpful tap on the shoulder or whisper in your ear when you’re standing in store on the cusp of buying.
 Use them to show page view counts, trending products, new subscribers, low stock or any other eye-catching metric of your choosing.
 Nudge theory being that these mini-endorsements speed up customer decisions and reassure them to take the same action again.
 The power of a mere nudge!